mustafachyi/EchoAPI-Portable-Patch/README.md

 # EchoAPI Portable Patcher

-Simple patch script to make EchoAPI truly portable by storing all data in the app directory.
-Just needs Node.js.
+Simple patch script to make EchoAPI Desktop (Electron) truly portable by storing all data in the app directory.

 ## Features
-- Makes EchoAPI fully portable
+- Makes EchoAPI Desktop fully portable
 - Stores all data in app directory
 - Performance optimizations
 - Easy to apply/revert